This tutorial is a small example of how to incorporate public transport, without using the osmWebWizard.py. Main topics are:

 If you are not sure about how to create a net in netedit, take a look at this tutorial:

-When saving the net you should as well save your additionals.
+When saving the net you should save your additionals as well.

-An example how an xml code for the bus stop may look like:
+An example xml code for the bus stop may look like this:

 <busStop id="A_bus" lane="-E1_1" startPos="14.42" endPos="24.42"/> <busStop id="A_tram1" lane="-E4_0" startPos="13.43" endPos="43.43"> <access lane="E1_0" pos="175.00"/> </busStop>

 If a busStop is on an edge that does not permit pedestrians (i.e. tram track) it must be connected to the rest of the network with

 The created bus stops can be used as the stopping points within the route declaration.

 Those routes can later be assigned to vehicles, in this case, trams and buses.